-Start by writing down your goal or challenge, and ask participants to think of related issues.
+Start by writing down your goal or challenge and ask participants to think of related issues.
 Layer by layer, add content to your map so that you can visually see how, for example, a problem with the telephone system is contributing to issues with quarterly income.
-Because it has become so popular, it's easy to find mind mapping software online.
+Because it's become so popular, it's easy to find mind mapping software online.
 The reality, though, is that a large piece of paper and a few markers can also do the job.

 2. Reverse Brainstorming

 Ordinary brainstorming asks participants to solve problems.
 Reverse brainstorming asks participants to come up with great ways to cause a problem.
 Start with the problem and ask “how could we cause this?”
-Once you have a list of great ways to create problems, you’re ready to start solving them!
+Once you've got a list of great ways to create problems, you’re ready to start solving them!
 Learn about how to run a reverse brainstorming session: